voxelize/voxelize/docs/docs/wiki/handling-events.md

-# Events
+# Handling Events

 In Voxelize, you can define custom events that can be sent from the server to the client.
 These events can be used to create custom game logic.

+Different from methods, events are location based.
+This means that events fired by client A will only be received by clients that have the chunk that client A is in loaded.
+This is useful for creating custom game logic that is only relevant to a specific area.

-By default, events that do not have a handle will be directly broadcasted to all clients.
+By default, events that do not have a handle will be directly broadcasted to all clients through the `EventsSystem`.
 This can be used to create custom events that are not handled by the server.

 ## Defining a Server Event